Do Go On - 345 - Dame Julie Andrews

 Absolutely, yeah.

-And they put it off for her.
+and they put it off for her.

-And in a fun little fact here, history repeated itself
+And in a fun little fact here,

-when they were making the 2018 reboot
+history repeated itself when they were making the 2018 reboot of Mary Poppins returns.

 History doesn't repeat itself.